skyfall3215/Hyprconfig/README.md

 # Skyfall's hyprconfig

 Hello!
 This is my hyprland config.
-You can use it whatever you want.
+You can use it however you want.

 ## Screenshot